aitomatic/ai-vision-capture/README.md

 # AI Vision Capture

-A powerful Python library for extracting and analyzing content from PDF documents using Vision Language Models (VLMs).
+A powerful Python library for extracting and analyzing content from PDF, Image, and Video files using Vision Language Models (VLMs).
 This library provides a flexible and efficient way to process documents with support for multiple VLM providers including OpenAI, Anthropic Claude, Google Gemini, and Azure OpenAI.

 ## Features